-When you set up a wireless printer, however, it needs to communicate with your router.
-Before you try to set up your wireless printer, make sure that:
+When you set up a wireless printer, you need to make sure that:

-- Your printer has been completely set up except for being connected to the network. - Your printer supports the WPA/WPA2 wireless encryption standard. - If your wireless printer supports WPS (Wi-Fi Protected Setup), you should use WPS to connect it to your network.
-See "How to set up wireless security using Wi-Fi Protected Setup" on page 37.
+- Your printer has been completely set up except for being connected to the network. - · Your printer supports the WPA/WPA2 wireless encryption standard. - If your wireless printer supports WPS (Wi-Fi Protected Setup), you should use WPS to connect it to your network.
+See "How to set up wireless security using Wi-Fi Protected Setup" on page 38.